Man dies after being sickened in apparent botulism outbreak

 The San Francisco County coroner's office identified the dead man as Martin Galindo-Larios Jr., 37.

-Matt Conens, a spokesman for the California Department of Public Health, declined to release further information on the death, the current condition of the other victims, or the status and extent of the investigation into the outbreak, discovered by early this month.
+Matt Conens, a spokesman for the California Department of Public Health, declined to release further information on the death, the condition of the other victims, or the status and extent of the investigation into the weeks-old outbreak.

 Family members of Galindo-Larios did not immediately respond to an email seeking comment.
-An online fundraising page said he was married and the father of two small children.
+An online fundraising page said the man had been married and the father of two small children.

-Tests confirmed the botulism toxin in nacho-cheese dip sold at a gas station in the Sacramento suburb of Walnut Grove, the state health agency said in a statement.
+Tests have confirmed the botulism toxin was present in nacho-cheese dip sold at a gas station in the Sacramento suburb of Walnut Grove, the state health agency said Monday in a statement.

 The agency said last week the container and cheese dip were removed May 5, and that authorities believe the contamination posed no further risk to the public.